 Stream offers a native solution to share games with family.
 It’s at par with Windows 10 and Xbox Family settings, and at some places, even better.
 In the menu, Go to Settings > Family.
 Here you have two options

-- Manage Family View: This is used to restrict who can use the content, and access features with PIN lock.
+- Manage Family View: This is used to restrict who can use the content, and access features with a PIN lock.

 - Family Library Sharing: This lets you share games installed on this PC with others on this computer.
-Once you have given access using Family View, others can download games which are available on your account and can play when you are not.
+Once you have given access using Family View, others can download games that are available on your account and can play when you are not.

 6] Power-up with Enhanced Steam